Delivering media to different devices — on desktop, mobile, and connected TVs — requires a mix of ever-changing technologies:

 Transmux migration tool

 The transmux migration tool moves Beacon content from legacy delivery to Dynamic Delivery without re-transcoding.
 This allows for you to migrate your content much faster and easier than re-transcoding content.
 As such, it should be the preferred method of migration for most customers.
 The transmux tool will transform the existing renditions in your account to be compatible with Dynamic Delivery.
-To migrate your content via the transmux tool, please contact your account manager.
+To migrate your content via the transmux tool, please contact your Customer Success Manager.

 There are a few criteria that make a title ineligible to migrate via the transmux tool and as such will require that titles be re-encoded to migrate them.
 Titles will need to be re-encoded if: